rmpetty/Coursera-Getting-and-Cleaning-Data-Project/README.md

  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Credits
+ 1. License: Use of this dataset in publications must be acknowledged by referencing the following publication:  Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012
- 1. Script to load multiple packages https://gist.github.com/RobertMyles/96665be044540e9ac668ee697dac6db7
+ 2. Script to load multiple packages https://gist.github.com/RobertMyles/96665be044540e9ac668ee697dac6db7
- 2. General project advice from David Hood https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/
+ 3. General project advice from David Hood https://thoughtfulbloke.wordpress.com/2015/09/09/getting-and-cleaning-the-assignment/

-# OBJECTIVE
+# Objective
 The README that explains the analysis files is clear and understandable.
 See the code book for variable details.